 (2) "Blood component" means that part of blood separated by physical or mechanical means.

 (3) "Board of Pharmacy" or "Board" means the Vermont State Board of Pharmacy.

 (4) "Disciplinary action" or "disciplinary cases" includes any action taken by the Board against a licensee or others premised upon a finding of wrongdoing or unprofessional conduct by the licensee.
 It includes all sanctions of any kind, including obtaining injunctions, issuing warnings, and other similar sanctions.

 (5) "Dispense" or "dispensing" means the preparation and delivery of a prescription drug pursuant to a lawful order of a practitioner in a suitable container appropriately labeled for subsequent administration to or use by a patient or other individual entitled to receive the prescription drug.

 (6) "Drug" means:

-(A) Articles recognized as drugs in the official United States Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;
+(A) articles recognized as drugs in the official U.S. Pharmacopoeia, official national formulary, official homeopathic pharmacopoeia, other drug compendium, or any supplement to any of them;